SAVING THE GRIZZLY BEAR

 Despite the grizzly’s mythic status, federal predator control began in 1915, when grizzly numbers were already greatly diminished throughout the mountains of the West.
 It eliminated the bears from much of their remaining habitat.
 More recently, in 2001, one of the first acts of the Bush administration was to cancel a plan to reintroduce grizzles in Idaho.
 In spring 2007, the U.S. Fish and Wildlife Service removed the Yellowstone bear population from the endangered species list.

 The Center advocates for an expansive and realistic recovery strategy for grizzly bears.
 We submitted comments pointing out the scientific inadequacy of the Yellowstone grizzly bear delisting proposal.
-After the agency removed protections for the 500 to 600 genetically isolated bears there, we filed suit with six other conservation organizations to restore Yellowstone grizzlies to the endangered species list — a case that may take years of motions, rulings, and appeals.
+After the agency removed protections for the 500 to 600 genetically isolated bears in Yellowstone, we filed suit with six other conservation organizations to restore these grizzlies to the endangered species list — a case that may take years of motions, rulings, and appeals.
 We’ve also requested a revision of the outdated grizzly bear recovery plan, and in 2010, we won a significant victory for Yellowstone grizzlies when eastern Idaho’s U.S. Sheep Experiment Station halted grazing on 7,500 acres of grizzly habitat.
-We’re still seeking expanded protections for grizzlies, designation of new recovery areas, and uplisting of still-protected populations to endangered status.
+We’re still seeking expanded protections for grizzlies, designation of new recovery areas, and uplisting of certain populations to endangered status.

 |Photo © Robin Silver||HOME / DONATE NOW / SIGN UP FOR E-NETWORK / CONTACT US / PHOTO USE /|